manchester city centre fountain

 How long is a train to Manchester?

-The length of journey from London to Manchester is typically 2 hours 35 minutes.
+The journey from London to Manchester typically takes 2 hours 35 minutes.
 Trains may take slightly longer during holidays and at weekends.

 What train goes to Manchester?